Tamarajsouth/employeedirectory/README.md

 ## Overview

 My first React App!
 An employee directory!
-Helped with comprehension of the application's UI into React elements consisting of components, management of those component states, and respond to user events.
+Helped me with comprehension of a React application's UI.
+Divided into React elements consisting of components, management of those component states, and respond to user events.
 Given a table of random users, when the user loads the page, a table of employees should render.

 ## User Story